 2. Install Passive Vents

 As alternatives to previously mentioned tools, you can install passive vents such as gables, soffits and ridge vents.
 These are installed as openings in the roof to allow hot air to escape from the boxed attic.
-Seamless gutters companies will also attest that passive roof vents encourage airflow and enhance the overall comfort of the property.
+Attic insulation companies will also attest that passive roof vents encourage airflow and enhance the overall comfort of the property.

 3. Install Attic Insulation With an Ideal R-Factor Value